SnoringCatGames/surfacer/docs/platform_ai.md

 Once the platform graph has been parsed, finding and moving along a path through the graph is relatively straight-forward.
 The sequence of events looks like the following:

--   Given a target point to navigate towards and the player's current position.
+-   Given a target point to navigate towards and the character's current position.
 -   Find the closest point along the closest surface to the target point.
 -   Use A* search to find a path through the graph from the origin to the destination.
     -   We can use distance or duration as the edge weights.